Bevy Tutorial: Pong

 Creating an app

-At its most simple a game is really just a loop.
-We execute our game logic, and then draw the results many times a second to get our frames per second (FPS).
+At its core, a game is really just a big loop where we draw the results of our game logic many times a second on the screen.

 We can change the src/main.rs